 - 4.1.
-The principles of HMEP support the Council's corporate policies and lead Thurrock into becoming a modern, efficient, evolving service in terms of performance and efficiency. - 4.2.
-The comments obtained from the Committee would inform the final documents for submission to September Cabinet.
+The principles of HMEP support the Council's corporate policies and lead Thurrock into becoming a modern, efficient, evolving service in terms of performance and efficiency and also accords with the 'Clean it, Cut it, Fill it' campaign. - 4.2.
+The approval of the HMEP efficiency principles approach towards the highways infrastructure asset management and endorsement of the revised documentation would demonstrate the executive support and leadership necessary to achieve planned transportation and Highways improvements.